We believe everyone has the right to a quality education.

 students have benefited from our Connected Education Programme to date

 We expanded Connected Education, which was launched in January 2020, by our social enterprise Vodafone Business Ventures to provide access to connectivity, devices and classroom collaboration software for students and teachers across the world.
-To date, over 800,000 students in over 2,900 educational institutions across 10 countries have benefited from this digital learning solution.
+To date, over 1.5 million students and teachers, in 4,500 education institutions across 10 countries have benefited from this digital learning solution.

 Vodafone has built a number of digital education solutions across Europe and Africa.